dsnovaes/bubble-gram/README.md

 ### Future implementations

+- Save the preference between light and dark mode (they already exist, but it's automatically loaded based on the OS preference - the user can't choose which color scheme to use)
 - Possibility to protect your posts, having a private profile
 - Attaching a location to your posts, so not only users could see where you took a specific photo, but they could also see posts published at that location
 - Stories